Cinnamon Bark: Cinnamomum Zeylanicum Uses and Benefits

 -In animal studies, total cholesterol, LDL, and triglycerides were all reduced, while increasing HDL

-– However, animals given levels of typical dietary intake in humans did not correlate to significant lipid reduction. – which may mean that supplementation with essential oils exceeding typical dietary consumption may be beneficial, though such a parameter has not been established
+– However, animals given levels of typical dietary intake in humans did not correlate to significant lipid reduction. – which may mean that supplementation with natural solutions exceeding typical dietary consumption may be beneficial, though such a parameter has not been established

 Hasan, et al., also noted that there were positive effects on blood pressure in animal studies :